 Unlike your standard wood burning fire pits, smokeless fire pits are supremely portable.
 With that being said, you should always put them on a non-flammable surface.
-If you choose your lawn, be warned that the smokeless fire pit can kill your grass!
+If you choose your lawn, be warned that the smokeless fire pit can kill your grass (just like patio furniture)!
 If you choose your deck/patio, be sure to add a fireproof deck pad between the fire pit and the wood.

 Other materials include: